Browner1313/BD-Development/README.md

 # Browner_scripts
 This Repo is full of my open-source scripts I have created or am currently working for the FiveM Framework.

-Please use these and edit as you'd like, but please do not redistribute.
+Download the Zip and take the ones you like!
+Delete the ones you dont!

-Any questions or concerns, join the discord!
+Any questions, concern, or wanted features, join the discord!

 https://discord.gg/ySRJae38